Testimonials are one of the most effective ways of humanizing your brand; they serve as…

 What is the point of creating a fantastic site, if it is not viewable on mobile devices?
 You will most likely lose a wide segment of your audience if those who want to log onto your site cannot do so properly, unless they have a laptop or a pc on hand.

 This can either be an area for giving away free content to users, a contest, or sharing top news from the industry.
 Anything you can come up with that matches the topic of your site and draws attention to it will work.
 Analytics sites will show how these elements can bring users on a constant basis.

-It goes without saying that if you do not update your site at regular intervals that encourage users to keep coming back, all of your effort is for naught.
+It goes without saying that if you do not update your site at regular intervals that encourage users to keep coming back, all of your efforts are for naught.
 Try to keep publishing limited to 2-8 posts per week, depending on the number of people working for you.
-In general, it is best to keep adding content, even if this means delaying publication of certain content to other dates, rather than publishing every single element you have on a single day and then be short on material to publish later.
+In general, it is best to keep adding content, even if this means delaying the publication of certain content to other dates, rather than publishing every single element you have on a single day and then being short on material to publish later.

 Using all the elements we just went through, there should be plenty of opportunities to increase your brand, but constant dedication and staying up to date with the latest trends can become a key element in determining whether you are set to succeed or will remain at your current level.